smartdevicelink/sdl_overview_guides/docs/Resumption/index.md

 For data resumption purposes, SDL Core must store application-related data such as menu commands, application global properties, voice recognition data, and subscriptions for previous ignition cycles after an unexpected disconnect or ignition off.

 !!! note
 On every fourth ignition cycle, SDL Core clears all corresponding application-related data used for resumption.
-This will either be stored in app_info.dat or in the resumption database depending on SDL Core's ini configuration.
+This will either be stored in app_info.dat or in a resumption database depending on SDL Core's ini configuration.

 smartDeviceLink.ini example
 ```